 - 1. The MEU-OPS processes the application and forwards it to technical experts drawn from a pool identified by the Technical Working group and the Technical Panel.
 The technical experts shall assess if the submissions meet the requirements of STCW as amended and other international conventions/the STCW-aligned course specifications; - 2.
 The duly evaluated proposed revised program curriculum/course syllabi shall then be referred to the Technical Panel for Maritime education for final review.
-The TPME shall recommend approval or disapproval or ocular inspection depending on the revisions made relative to the technical requirement for laboratory equipment as specified under the STCW convention as amended and the STCW Code d) Approval of the Proposed revised Program Curriculum/Course Syllabi
+The TPME shall recommend approval or disapproval or ocular inspection depending on the revisions made relative to the technical requirement for laboratory equipment as specified under the STCW convention as amended and the STCW Code d) Approval of the Proposed revised Program Curriculum/Course Syllabi e) Disapproval of the proposed revised Program Curriculum/Course Syllabi

-- 1. If the TPME finds that the proposed program curriculum/course syllabi meets the standards of the STCW Convention as amended and other relevant conventions, the same shall be recommended to the OPS Director; - 2.
-Upon receipt of the TPME recommendation, the OPS Director shall then approve the revised program curriculum/course syllabi and endorses it to the - 3.
-Executive Director for approval - 4.
-If the application is approved, the Executive Director informs the MHEI through the CHEDRO of the approval and informs the MHEI through the CHEDRO of the decision;
+1) If the TPME finds that the proposed program curriculum/course syllabi meets the standards of the STCW Convention as amended and other relevant conventions, the same shall be recommended to the OPS Director;

+- 2) Upon receipt of the TPME recommendation, the OPS Director shall then approve the revised program curriculum/course syllabi and endorses it to the Executive Director for approval - 3) If the application is approved, the Executive Director informs the MHEI through the CHEDRO of the approval and informs the MHEI through the CHEDRO of the decision;